christophihl/startupengineer/content/_repos/dat_sci_1/02_intro_tv.md

 #### First steps

-You have downloaded the data already in the last session.
+You have downloaded the data already.
 Let's start by creating a script file.
-You can download the following template and add it to your folder `01_getting_started`:
+You can download the following template and add it to a folder that will contain your scripts:

 <!-- DOWNLOADBOX -->
 <div id="header">Download</div>